fakemorris/casting-agency/README.md

 Executive Producer - All permissions a Casting Director has and can delete movies and actors from the database.

 Deployment Details:
-App is deployed to Heroku.
+App is deployed to Render.
-Heroku Postgres DATABASE details are available in setup.sh file for reference.
+DATABASE details are available in setup.sh file for reference.
 Use the above stated endpoints and append to this link above to execute the app either thru CURL or Postman.
 For example:

 $ curl -X GET https://casting-agency-dynl.onrender.com/actors?page=1